Syn-Group/.github/profile/README.md

 The Syn Group project has been discontinued.
-Check out @ciphine.
+Check out <a href="https://github.com/ciphine">@ciphine</a>.